vaibhav-9673/device-promo-fraud-detection/README.md

 The database contains the following core tables:

 **Table 01: users**
-Stores user-level information such as:
+<br>Stores user-level information such as:
 1. user_id
 2. signup_date
 3. city

 **Table 02: devices**
-Stores device-level information used to identify multiple accounts originating from the same or similar devices, which is a key indicator of promo abuse.
+<br>Stores device-level information used to identify multiple accounts originating from the same or similar devices, which is a key indicator of promo abuse.
 1. device_id
 2. user_id
 3. device_model